-If possible, obtain shipper records for product temperature at the time of loading.
+If possible, obtain the shipper’s records for product temperature at the time of loading.

 If the shipper cannot provide loading temperature records, it is an indication that care may not have been taken to ensure loading occurred at the proper temperature.
-When the center of the pallet is warm and the outside is colder, this is often an indication that the product was loaded warm.
+If the center of the pallet is warm, and the outside is colder, this is often an indication that the product was loaded warm.